Updated December 2017

 2 things to check before you buy any Beef Patties for your next BBQ

-- Total Carbs per 100g – for Beef Patties aim for a maximum of 3g per 100g.
+- Total Carbs per 100g – for Beef Patties aim for a maximum of 4g per 100g, under is better.

 - Natural Ingredients – the more natural ingredients you see such as a high beef % and lots of vegetables the better.
 What I found with looking for natural products, the meat content was lower, higher in veggies like carrot, which then took the carbs higher – e.g. Peppercorn Beef Patties.
 So I think its personal preference.